bradleyeckert/hermes/docs/hermes.md

 For example, a 24-bit stereo CODEC produces 6-byte samples.
 Five samples pack into 32 bytes, with 2 unused bytes (maybe used as telemetry).
 Any data not a multiple of 16 bytes long is padded with zeros.

 File reading is outside the scope of Hermes.
 Messages can only be read from the beginning, so the utility of reading them with Hermes would be limited.
-However,
+But, the file reading demo is `test/read.c`.
+The file is created by `test/test.c`.

 ## To do

-File read demo
 Key rotation